When is a New Homeowner Liable for Property Tax in Texas?

 How Often Do You Pay Property Tax in Texas: Monthly or Yearly?

 Texas property tax payments are due once per year, but you do have the option to make monthly payments in order to lessen the financial strain.
 While you only need to settle your property tax account once per year, some mortgage providers may require you to make monthly payments towards them every month through an escrow account.
 When the payment is due, they then pay the full tax amount on your behalf.
-Your first year’s taxes for your new home will most likely be included in your monthly mortgage payments if you had to pay them upfront.
+Your first year’s taxes for your new home will most likely be included in your monthly mortgage payments.

 For new construction homes, the first-year property tax assessment can be determined either by the sale price or by the cost approach.
 The latter is based on the replacement value of the house as well as the value of the land.
 Which could result in a lower appraisal.
 It is important to note that the appraisal value of your home can change from year to year.